 Heads up: It can be tricky to pass on your assets with a will.

 With only a will, leaving money or belongings to children from a previous marriage, a partner, close friends, or a charitable organization—really, anyone other than a spouse—can be complicated.
 A will is probated, which is when it’s legally validated in court.
 And probate can be long and expensive.
 There’s a chance that your wishes won’t be followed to the letter, and your personal affairs become part of public record.
 Using a trust, you can avoid some of those risks.

 “You can be specific when setting up a trust,” Winston says.
 “In turn, you can help your loved ones by taking some of the emotion out of the financial aspect of what to do and when.”

 What are the different types of trusts?

-This type of trust is often set up for heirs to ensure assets take care of the beneficiary without jeopardizing their access to government benefits such as Social Security disability and Medicaid.
-While the trustee can’t pay funds directly to the beneficiary in this case, they can spend money on the beneficiary’s behalf.
+This type of trust helps take care of the beneficiary without jeopardizing their access to government benefits, such as Social Security disability and Medicaid.
+While the trustee can’t pay funds directly to the beneficiary in this case, they can use money from the trust for the beneficiary’s behalf.

-With an ILIT, the death benefit from your life insurance policy is passed through the trust to its beneficiaries (outside of the estate).
-This helps do a few things.
-First, it provides cash for your estate to pay any taxes.
-Placing your life insurance policy in the trust also protects it from creditors.
-The most popular reason to use an ILIT is to reduce estate taxes when you die—though the federal threshold for those taxes is pretty high, currently $11.58 million.
+With an irrevocable life insurance trust, the death benefit from your life insurance policy is passed through the trust to its beneficiaries.
+This provides cash to pay taxes and might protect the life insurance money from creditors.
+It may also reduce estate taxes when you die*—though the federal threshold for those taxes is pretty high, currently at $11.7 million.